obolton/OBMenuBarWindow/README.md

 * OBMenuBarWindow does not support textured windows or standard toolbars.
 * You can alter the height of the title bar and the dimensions of the arrow by changing the value of `OBMenuBarWindowTitleBarHeight`, `OBMenuBarWindowArrowHeight` and `OBMenuBarWindowArrowWidth` in OBMenuBarWindow.m.
 * You can observe the `OBMenuBarWindowDidAttachToMenuBar` and `OBMenuBarWindowDidDetachFromMenuBar` notifications from the window object to be notified when the user attaches or detaches the window from the menu bar.
+* You can control the distance of the attached window from the menu bar with the `distanceFromMenuBar` property.

 ## Getting started